 After school years comes adult education, which enables the mature members of the community to pursue various courses of study.
 In recent years, adult education has grown from almost complete obscurity to the position of a third partner along with higher education and the public schools.
-It is not a scheme to help the illiterate and under-educated to "catch up", but a plan for enabling all our people to develop the best that is in them and obtain the greatest satisfactions out of life.
+It is not a scheme to help the illiterate and under-educated to "catch up", but a plan for enabling everyone to develop the best that is in him and obtain the greatest satisfactions out of life.

 Adult education is a main strength of democracy.
 Subversive influences and totalitarian philosophies thrive on ignorance.
 They cannot stand the light of truth.
-This is why enlightened men and women in business, government and education are supporting every advance in adult education, urging the idea of lighting up the schools at night for use of mature persons, and contributing through pamphlets, films and posters to the spread of knowledge.
+This is why enlightened men in business, government and education are supporting every advance in adult education, urging the idea of lighting up the schools at night for use of mature persons, and contributing through pamphlets, films and posters to the spread of knowledge.

-Law and the police
+Law and the Police

 The high standing and independence of magistrates and judges have always been conspicuous merits in Canadian government.
-Judges are not elected but are appointed for life by the Governor General in Council or the Provincial Lieutenant Governor in Council, according to the rank and duty of the court.
+Judges are not elected but are appointed for life by the Governor-General in Council or the Provincial Lieutenant-Governor in

+Council, according to the rank and duty of the court.
 They must not take part in politics, and are not allowed to vote.
 Their positions are regarded by all as posts of great honour and responsibility.

 Respect for the law derives from the highest levels.
-In taking the Coronation Oath, the Queen was asked: "Will you to your power, cause Law and Justice, in Mercy, to be executed in all your judgments?"
-To which the Queen replied: "I will."
+In taking the Coronation Oath, the King is asked: "Will you to your power, cause Law and Justice, in Mercy, to be executed in all your judgments?"
+To which the King assents, "I will."

 From coast to coast, Canada has a uniform code of criminal laws and a uniform procedure in criminal matters.
 The purpose of law is to guard the liberties of every citizen.
-In a democracy like Canada, men and women are free to live as they choose so long as they keep within the law which they, as voters, had a hand in shaping.
+In a democracy like Canada, a man is free to live as he chooses so long as he keeps within the law which he, as a voter, had a hand in shaping.